Rhys Sutherland: Storylines

 Rhys is enraged when he learns Dani has been raped by Kane Phillips (Sam Atwell) and this causes friction within the family.
 Matters are made worse when Kane is found not guilty and Rhys tries to drive him out of town.
 Kane eventually leaves of his own accord.
 Rhys' brother, Pete (Christopher Mayer) and his son Max (Sebastian Elmaloglou), arrive for a visit.
 It soon becomes apparent that Pete is on the run facing gambling debts and he flees leaving Max in Rhys and Shelley's care.

 Kirsty's rebellion begins to test Rhy's patience and matters are not helped when she begins seeing Kane, who had saved her and Shelley's lives on a cruise.
 Rhys forces Kirsty to choose between the family and Kane.
 Kirsty initially choose's the family but runs away with Kane for a while.
 Kane eventually dumps Kirsty leaving her to return to the family.

-Angie Russell (Laurie Foell), a former flame of Rhys, arrives in the bay for their 40th birthday and causes havoc by alleging that Rhys is the father of her son, Dylan (Brett Hicks-Maitland).
+Angie Russell (Foell), a former flame of Rhys, arrives in the bay for their 40th birthday and causes havoc by alleging that Rhys is the father of her son, Dylan (Hicks-Maitland).
 This news threatens to tear the Sutherland's apart.
 It's later revealed to the shock of Angie and the Sutherlands, that Rhys is not Dylan's father but the damage to Rhys and Shelley's marriage is done and Shelley moves to the city, leaving Rhys and the girls Heartbroken.
 Kane later returns and gets back together with Kirsty provoking Rhys' anger even further.
 Dani is later jailed for running over Kane and Rhys struggles to forgive Kirsty for siding with Kane over her sister.

 Rhys begins a new relationship with Beth Hunter (Clarissa House) and they later become engaged despite the arguments between their respective broods.
 On Rhys and Beth's wedding day, everybody is present except for Kirsty who has eloped with Kane.
 After Dani slowly warms to Kane, Rhys drops his hostilities with Kane.
 After Kirsty is diagnosed with a kidney problem and miscarries, Shelley returns to donate her kidney.
 The Sutherlands later discover Jade was switched at birth with another baby, Laura DeGroot (also played by Hayes).
 Shelley and Rhys began to spend a great deal of time together and eventually fall in love again.
 Rhys breaks Beth's heart and reunites with Shelley in the city and they remarry a year later.